-After much back and forth on travel rules and restrictions during the Covid-19 pandemic, Oman reopened its borders to fully vaccinated travellers on September 1.
+After much back and forth on travel rules and restrictions during the Covid-19 pandemic, Oman reopened its borders to fully vaccinated travellers on September 1, 2021.

-Which airlines are flying to Oman?
+Which airlines are flying between Oman and the UAE?

-Travelling from Oman to Dubai and Abu Dhabi
+Travelling from Oman to the UAE

-Fully vaccinated travellers with a negative PCR test can drive to Oman.
-From Dubai, it's around a four-hour drive to Muscat and a five-hour drive from Abu Dhabi, depending on traffic and border control queues.
+Fully vaccinated travellers can drive to Oman.
+From Dubai, it's around a four and a half hour drive to Muscat and a five-hour drive from Abu Dhabi, depending on traffic and border control queues.

 Travelling to Oman from the UAE

 Travellers must also have valid health insurance to cover medical expenses in Oman for a period of one month.
-Citizens from Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE are exempt from insurance requirements.
+Citizens from Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE are exempt from these insurance requirements.

-What vaccines is Oman recognising?
+What vaccines is Oman recognising for travel?